arnesh2212/FoundationalModel/README.md

 This Repository contains the solutions for the tasks for the project - Superresolution for Strong Gravitational Lensing

-## This repository contains 3 folders which have solutions for Task 1,3A and 3B
+## This repository contains solutions for Task 1,3A and 3B,4,6A and 6B

 The files are in the form of jupyter Notebooks which and i ahve also included weights of all the required models.
 ## 🚀 About Me